 MYTH 4.
 Reliable Regulatory Authorities.
 Actually, they can be counted on for very little protection.
 READ review of "Poison Spring" by E.G. Vallianatos, a 25-year veteran administrator at the EPA.

 KEPT THOUSANDS OF GALLONS OF HERBICIDES FROM BEING USED

 "Vegetation Management" advocates who fell trees and use herbicides (like Dow Garlon) on stumps often quell public fear by claiming only “small" amounts of these toxic chemicals will be used.

 But cutting down 100,000 trees (a conservative estimate of deforestation plans HCN has thwarted) and treating their stumps with an (also conservatively) estimated 3 oz. of herbicide per stump adds up to thousands of gallons of herbicides (applied to manufacturer's specifications):

 3 oz/stump, twice/year, for 5-10 years x 100,000 trees

 x 100,000 trees = 3-6 million oz. over 5-10 years.

 = 23,437.5 GALLONS OF HERBICIDE in 5 YEARS

 Even this massive (and conservative) estimate is not complete.
 It only accounts for applications to tree stumps, NOT additional herbicide routinely sprayed on vegetation like hemlock, thistle, poison oak, broom and grasses that grow quickly where forests are cut down.
-These smaller plants dry out in summer and autumn and are more easily ignitable than fog-capturing forests, dramatically increasing the chance of wildfire ignition and rapid, uncontrollable spread.
-Read why.
+Herbicides kill and dessicate small plants.
+Hot, dry summers and autumns create easily ignitable fuels, replacing fog-capturing forests.
+All this "managment" increases the chances of wildfire ignition and rapid spread.
+READ MORE.